fryz/ai-agents-tutorial/README.md

 $ virtualenv .venv -p python313
 ```

-2. It will be helpful to have docker installed.
+2. We will be using Docker for MCP server hosting.

 3. It will be useful to have an AI-assisted coding tool, like Cursor, Claude Code, etc.